Blue Diamond (character)

-Blue Diamond is a fictional superhero appearing in American comic books published by Marvel Comics, debuting under the company's 1940s forerunner, Timely Comics.
+Blue Diamond is a superhero appearing in American comic books published by Marvel Comics, debuting under the company's 1940s forerunner, Timely Comics.
 The character was created in 1941 by Ben Thompson, who also drew the first comic book adventures of Ka-Zar the Great and Citizen V for Timely, as well as the Masked Marvel for Centaur Publications and Dr. Frost for Prize Comics.

 An unrelated supervillain called the Blue Diamond appears as an antagonist in Timely's The Human Torch #11 (Spring 1943).

 Publication history

 The Blue Diamond first appeared in Daring Mystery Comics #7 (April 1941), published by Marvel's 1940s predecessor, Timely Comics, during the period fans and historians call the Golden Age of Comic Books.
 During that time, he appeared only in that issue and its subsequent, final issue, #8 (January 1942).

 More than thirty years later, Marvel launched The Invaders in 1975, an intentionally nostalgic comic featuring star characters from the Golden Age — Captain America, Bucky Barnes, the Human Torch and the Sub-Mariner — in World War II-era adventures.
 Writer and editor Roy Thomas wanted to expand the franchise, so he created the Liberty Legion with a group of second-string Golden Age heroes, including the Blue Diamond, along with Miss America, the Whizzer, the Patriot, the Thin Man, Red Raven and Jack Frost.

 In a 2018 interview, Thomas said, "I played around a little bit with the Blue Diamond.
 I made him bigger and stronger.
 In the original comics, he's just a guy about the same size as everyone else, and I bulked him up to make him a little more unique for that series."

 The Blue Diamond fought with the Legion for five stories in 1976.
 The team was introduced in Marvel Premiere #29 and 30 (April and May 1976), as well as an issue of The Invaders and two issues of Marvel Two-in-One.
 The Liberty Legion returned for another four issues of The Invaders in 1978–1979, and then the team disappeared from the canvas.
 Thomas said that there were plans for a Liberty Legion series, but by that point, the sales figures on the Invaders comic were dropping, and Marvel decided against launching a spin-off.
 He returned in 1981 for a one-on-one team-up with the Thing in Marvel Two-in-One #79 (Sept 1981).

 In the 2000s, the Blue Diamond returned in two issues of New Invaders (2004-2005), and Citizen V and V Battalion: The Everlasting #1 (March 2002).
 He also appears in flashbacks as a member of the Crazy Sues in All-Winners Squad: Band of Heroes (2011).